UbuntuBudgie/budgie-indicator-applet/README.md

 -----

  - [ ] For the applet settings add capability to change indicator order
- - [ ] Appindicator spacing is too wide
+ - [ ] Appindicator spacing is too wide when not using built-in-theme
- - [ ] Applet background needs to use panel colour
  - [ ] Applet background needs to respect raven stylise regions option